 Covered Bridges

 From the mid-1800s until 1958, more than 1000 covered bridges, inspired by the New England model, were built in Quebec.
-Of these, 245 remained in 1965, but only 88 were standing ¡n 2005 Wooden bridges, left unprotected from rot and weather related deterioration generally lasted less than 15 years; however those protected by walls and roof could be used for decades more.
+Of these, 245 remained in 1965, but only 88 were standing in 2005.
+Wooden bridges, left unprotected from rot and weather related deterioration generally lasted less than 15 years; however those protected by walls and roof could be used for decades more.
 Inclement weather, floods, ice jams, fires, wear and tear and overloading eventually led to the demise of this type of construction.

-An inconvenience to covered bridge use in winter was the necessity for its road deck to be covered in snow In order to permit the metal runners of horse drawn sleds to slide on the bridge surface without gouging into it.
+An inconvenience to covered bridge use in winter was the necessity for its road deck to be covered in snow, in order to permit the metal runners of horse drawn sleds to slide on the bridge surface without gouging into it.

-The first covered bridges were privately owned, often built by farmers or local merchants and for the most part, users paid a toll! to pass and were liable for any damages caused to the structure.
+The first covered bridges were privately owned, often built by farmers or local merchants and for the most part, users paid a toll to pass and were liable for any damages caused to the structure.

 From 1900 to 1930, covered bridges declined in popularity.
 Later, the Provincial and Municipal governments of the time began to build covered bridges to increase settlements for reasons of economic expansion and to lessen unemployment rates of the day.

-Bridges built during these times often bore names like “Colony Bridge” “Settlement Bridge” or “Depression Bridge’.
+Bridges built during these times often bore names like “Colony Bridge”, “Settlement Bridge” or “Depression Bridge".

 Covered bridges were an essential part of the roads network at one time and their walls were often used for publicity purposes to post announcements, sales, auctions, community events and activities, public meetings and the like.

-Covered bridges also served as the inspiration for local lore and legend, — tales of phantom horseman gal loping wildly across the span, treasure buried beneath the bridge, robbery by highwaymen, or ghostly encounters with the widow in black who wanders the bridges.
+Covered bridges also served as the inspiration for local lore and legend — tales of phantom horseman gal loping wildly across the span, treasure buried beneath the bridge, robbery by highwaymen, or ghostly encounters with the widow in black who wanders the bridges.

 Nonetheless, what perfect meeting places a covered bridge provided for stolen kisses and surreptitious embrace!